A skin lesion: Polymorphous or Multiform Erythema.

-- The atypical target lesions show only two zones and / or an indistinct edge.
+- The atypical target lesions show only two zones and an indistinct edge.

 The eruption is polymorphic (meaning it is in many forms), hence the ‘multiform’ in the name.
-The lesions may be in various stages of development with typical and atypical objectives present at the same time.
+The lesions may be in various stages of development, with typical and atypical objectives present simultaneously.

-A complete skin examination may be required to find typical goals, since these may be few in number.
+A complete skin examination may be required to find specific goals since these may be few.

 The lesions show the Köbner phenomenon (isomorphic), which means that they can develop in sites of anterior cutaneous trauma (but not simultaneous or later).

 There is no associated swelling of the face, hands, or feet, even though these are common sites of rash distribution.
 However, the lips are often swollen, especially in greater erythema multiforme.